ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/grep11-setup.md

 The client applications need a certificate that is issued by the same certification authority that the GREP11 server uses.
 The process is similar- create a private key, pass that as input for the creation of a certificte signing request, and then pass that to the certification authority in order to receive a certificate.
 We used these commands:

+!!!
+Reminder
+    **The command shown below is for reference only**- it has already been performed by the lab instructors in order to set up the lab environment for you.

 ``` bash
 openssl genrsa -out client-key.pem 2048
 ```

+!!!
+Reminder
+    **The command shown below is for reference only**- it has already been performed by the lab instructors in order to set up the lab environment for you.

 ``` bash
 openssl req -new -key client-key.pem -out client.csr
 ```

+!!!
+Reminder
+    **The command shown below is for reference only**- it has already been performed by the lab instructors in order to set up the lab environment for you.

 ``` bash
 openssl x509 -req -days 1000 -in client.csr -CA ca.pem -CAcreateserial -CAkey ca.key -out client.pem
 ```

 Here is a listing of the client certificate that you will be using in the lab.
 It will be configured properly for you so that your client program can present it to the GREP11 server:

+!!!
+Reminder
+    **The command shown below is for reference only**- it has already been performed by the lab instructors in order to set up the lab environment for you.

 ``` bash
 openssl x509 -in client.pem -noout -text